Cathy347Le/made-from-scratch/notes.md

 ##### Clean up Routes folder

-- Remove logic from the routes folder and have routes just handle routes and map to a controllers methods.
-(Create Controller folder)
+- Create Controller folder.
+Remove logic from the routes folder and have routes just handle routes and map to a controllers methods.
+Cleaner look.
+  - authentication branch has Travis' way
+  - route-controller-clean2 has Cathy's way aka ThinkMovie